 It is impossible to say exactly how much the discovery phase of software development costs.
 This is because each project is highly individual and the discovery phase in software development can take either two days or two months.

 Moreover, much depends on the cost of a business analyst and other specialists in each case, as well as the range of services they provide.
-For a small project, it may take about a week or two, for a larger project it will take about two months of work.
+For a small project, it may take about a week or two to go through discovery phase stages, for a larger project it will take about two months of work.